Major histocompatibility complex: T lymphocyte recognition restrictions

-In their development in the thymus, T lymphocytes are selected to recognize MHC molecules of the host, but not recognize other self antigens.
+In their development in the thymus, T lymphocytes are selected to recognize the host's own MHC molecules, but not other self antigens.
 Following selection, each T lymphocyte shows dual specificity: The TCR recognizes self MHC, but only non-self antigens.

 MHC restriction occurs during lymphocyte development in the thymus through a process known as positive selection.
 T cells that do not receive a positive survival signal — mediated mainly by thymic epithelial cells presenting self peptides bound to MHC molecules — to their TCR undergo apoptosis.
 Positive selection ensures that mature T cells can functionally recognize MHC molecules in the periphery (i.e. elsewhere in the body).

 The TCRs of T lymphocytes recognise only sequential epitopes, also called linear epitopes, of only peptides and only if coupled within an MHC molecule.
 (Antibody molecules secreted by activated B cells, though, recognize diverse epitopes—peptide, lipid, carbohydrate, and nucleic acid—and recognize conformational epitopes, which have three-dimensional structure.)

 In sexual mate selection

 MHC molecules enable immune system surveillance of the population of protein molecules in a host cell, and greater MHC diversity permits greater diversity of antigen presentation.
 In 1976, Yamazaki et al demonstrated a sexual selection mate choice by male mice for females of a different MHC.
 Similar results have been obtained with fish.
 Some data find lower rates of early pregnancy loss in human couples of dissimilar MHC genes.

 MHC may be related to mate choice in some human populations, a theory that found support by studies by Ober and colleagues in 1997, as well as by Chaix and colleagues in 2008.
 However, the latter findings have been controversial.
 If it exists, the phenomenon might be mediated by olfaction, as MHC phenotype appears strongly involved in the strength and pleasantness of perceived odour of compounds from sweat.
 Fatty acid esters—such as methyl undecanoate, methyl decanoate, methyl nonanoate, methyl octanoate, and methyl hexanoate—show strong connection to MHC.

-In 1995, Claus Wedekind found that in a group of female college students who smelled T-shirts worn by male students for two nights (without deodorant, cologne, or scented soaps), by far most women chose shirts worn by men of dissimilar MHCs, a preference reversed if the women were on oral contraceptives.
+In 1995, Claus Wedekind found that in a group of female college students who smelled T-shirts worn by male students for two nights (without deodorant, cologne, or scented soaps), the majority of women chose shirts worn by men of dissimilar MHCs, a preference reversed if the women were on oral contraceptives.
 In 2005 in a group of 58 subjects, women were more indecisive when presented with MHCs like their own, although with oral contraceptives, the women showed no particular preference.
 No studies show the extent to which odor preference determines mate selection (or vice versa).